Packers Endure More Injuries in Beating Bengals

 GREEN BAY, Wis. – The Green Bay Packers weren’t appreciably healthier in their first game coming out of the bye.
 They left it significantly more injured.

-Defensive end Lukas Van Ness, who had the team’s only sack, suffered a foot injury and did not play in the second half.
+Defensive end Lukas Van Ness suffered a foot injury and did not play in the second half.

-“I know he’s going to get an MRI tomorrow,” coach Matt LaFleur said after the 27-18 verdict.
-“I know he’s sore in his foot, but I don’t believe there was anything broken or anything like that.
-We’ll have a better understanding of what’s going on tomorrow.”
+“I think we definitely avoided something serious, but how long he’ll be out remains to be seen,” coach Matt LaFleur said on Monday.

+After the game, LaFleur said nothing was broken but an MRI was scheduled.

 Receiver Dontayvion Wicks suffered an ankle injury in the first half.
 He was late out of the locker room following halftime and played only the first offensive snap of the third quarter the rest of the way.